Skip to main content

 Alberta municipal leaders are calling for the provincial government to reverse its plan to ban vote counting machines, saying it’s more costly and time consuming to count by hand.

-Smith told reporters at the Alberta Municipalities convention in Red Deer electronic tabulators have failed to produce faster results and confidence in them.
+However, Premier Danielle Smith told reporters at the Alberta Municipalities convention in Red Deer on Thursday that electronic tabulators have failed to produce faster results and confidence in them.

-The premier says the province has asked municipalities for a tally of the costs so it can help cover them.
+The premier said the province has asked municipalities for a tally of the costs so it can help cover them, and estimated about 30 municipalities use tabulators.

-The City of Edmonton has estimated it will cost $2.6 million to revert to hand-counting, while Calgary Mayor Jyoti Gondek says it could cost at least $1.3 million to implement the province’s new rules for the next municipal election in 2025.
+Calgary Mayor Jyoti Gondek said it appears it could cost at least $1.3 million to implement the province’s new rules for the next municipal election in 2025.

-Alberta NDP Leader Naheed Nenshi says if the province wants to force hand-counting, it should pay for it.
+Alberta NDP Leader Naheed Nenshi said if the province wants to force hand-counting, it should pay for it.

 CTVNews.ca Top Stories